strike65/SwiftyStats/index.md

 # Tests
 The integrated test suite uses numerical data for comparison with the results calculated by SwiftyStats.
 The comparison data were generated using common computer algebra systems and numerical software.
-> Adding new tests to accomplish a code coverage of 100% is desired.
-This will be take some time.
-Any help is appreciated.

 # How to use